Mak Tumang: Background

 In interviews, Tumang shared that his interest in fashion started through his grandmother's skills in dressmaking, his voluntary design work in stage plays during high school, and experience in creating vestments for religious statues.'

 In college, he was part of a theater group who introduced him and invited him to attend fashion events.
 Joining the Philippine Fashion Design Competition in 2007, he submitted an abaca dress as entry.
 In 2009, he won the Miss Earth Eco-Fashion Design Competition for coral reef-inspired, white abaca dress.

 His atelier is located in Mexico, Pampanga.

 Beauty pageant gowns

 Gray wore his dress called "Sinag" gown during the Binibining Pilipinas 2018 contest where she won Best in Long Gown special prize.

 Tumang became popular for the dresses he made for Catriona Gray for the Miss Universe 2018 pageant and that partly contributed to her success in the said contest.'
 Voltaire Tayag of Rappler commented that the Mayon gown, the dress Gray wore during the evening gown contest, made him a household name.
 Another creation known as the Ibong Adarna gown, which Gray wore in the preliminary round, received media coverage and became popular on social media.

 After the pageant, Gray wore Tumang's sampaguita-inspired dress in her homecoming, "Perla Oriente" gown during a special event at Smart Araneta Coliseum, coral jumpsuit for her Manila press conference and "Alon" gown during a street parade held in Cubao.

+Tumang designed Ahtisa Manalo’s gowns for the Miss Universe 2025 preliminary competition.
+For the preliminary evening gown segment, Manalo wore Tumang’s “Pinctada” gown, a midnight blue piece embellished with gold accents and inspired by the Pinctada Maxima shell, which produces South Sea pearls.
+Tumang described the silhouette as radiating “sunburst-like rays” in reference to the Miss Universe crown, and the look was completed with Jewelmer jewelry and soft, flowing waves of hair.

+For the National Costume competition, Tumang designed “FESTEJADA,” a reinterpretation of the traje de mestiza inspired by Philippine cultural traditions and festivals.
+The ensemble featured a softly structured camisa and saya made of handmade piña fabric embroidered with abanico and palay motifs.
+Its most prominent element was a three-tiered skirt composed of more than 65,000 hand-cut petals, incorporating visual references to the Pahiyas Festival of Lucban, Baguio’s Panagbenga Festival, and the parol structures—Tambur, Siku-Siku, and Palimbun—of Pampanga’s Giant Lantern Festival.
+The look was completed with a filigree-inspired peineta.
+Tumang conceived the costume as a contemporary presentation of Filipino cultural memory and craftsmanship.